Skip to content

 class2 query containers ofType: FamixTPackage "=> { package2 }"

-Now let’s imagine we have the package1 and we want to find all its children packages and Enum (even if in this particular case we have no enum inside):
+• all children packages and enums in Package1: (even if in this particular case we have no enum inside)

 package1 query containedEntities ofAnyType: { FamixTPackage .
 FamixJavaEnum } "=> { package2 }"